 Free public access to United States government documents in a federal depository library is guaranteed by law (44 USC §1911).
 While UC Berkeley houses one of the most comprehensive collections of U.S. government documents in the country, the Library is one of over a thousand Federal Depository Libraries across the United States, and one of several Federal Depository Libraries in the San Francisco Bay Area.

-Researching the laws and regulations of the United States is not as difficult as you may imagine.
+Researching the laws and regulations of the United States is not as difficult as you may imagine, but there is some logic, process and language to understand.
 This guide will provide the basics on finding current and historic laws and regulations, court opinons and interpretations.

 Have you ever been puzzled by weird citations such as: